SYCAMORE – Former Sycamore Mayor Kenneth Charles Mundy spent his life serving the City of Sycamore.

 His legacy is his leadership, and people leading Sycamore and DeKalb said their time working with Mundy has had an effect on them that has lasted to this day.

-Mundy died of throat cancer Tuesday at the age of 73.
+Mundy died of esophageal cancer Tuesday at the age of 73.

 For current Sycamore Mayor Curt Lang, Mundy wasn’t only a leader and a friend.
 He was also his mentor.